raspberrypilearning/scratchpc-interactive-book/en/step_1.md

 You will:
 + Think of original design ideas to create an interactive electronic book
 + Choose which skills to use to make your idea
-+ Fabricate a physical book with conductive pages and an interaction device
++ Fabricate a physical book with conductive pages and a device for interaction
 + Connect it to your Raspberry Pi's GPIO pins
 + Code the interactive story (you can use your book from the Scratch 1 pathway, if you have completed it!)
 + Show your friends and family!